jmmcd/jmmcd.github.com/_posts/2015-11-25-train-test-splits-dont-cut-it.md

 *above* the claimed performance of the proposed new method, just by varying the train-test split. *Train-test splits just don't cut it*.

-The issues raised here obviously arise outside GP.
-Why isn't the idea of fixed train/test datasets common in the bigger world of machine learning?
-For one thing, some machine learning methods are fast enough to use leave-one-out cross-validation.
-For another, many common datasets are large enough and/or homegeneous enough that different CV folds end up being closely equivalent in difficulty.
-It's a particular feature of common GP problems, as shown by Nicolau et al., that this is not the case.

 A natural solution is to use several random draws (or splits), or a full cross-validation methodology.
 For some problems this is appropriate, but Nicolau et al.'s results show that on some common GP